Joslin Kamatuka

 Joslin Mbatjiua Kamatuka (born 27 July 1991) is a Namibian football player.
-He plays in South Africa for Baroka F.C.
+He plays in South Africa for Durban City.

 International

 He made his Namibia national football team debut on 19 May 2015 in a 2015 COSAFA Cup game against Mauritius.

 He was selected for the 2019 Africa Cup of Nations squad and scored his country's only goal in the tournament, in the last group game against the Ivory Coast on 1 July 2019.